Logius-standaarden/fsc-core/draft-fsc-core-00.md

 Outways of a Peer connect to the Inway of a Peer providing a Service.
 Contracts define the registration of a Peer to the Group, Service publication to the Group and connections between Peers.

 Inways are reverse proxies that route incoming connections from Outways to Services.
-Outways are forward proxies that discover all available Services in the Group and route outgoing connections to Inways.
+Outways are forward proxies that discover Services in the Group via the Directory and route outgoing connections to Inways.
 Managers negotiate Contracts between Peers.
 Routing information for the Services in the Group can be requested from the Directory.
 The address of Managers of Peers can be requested from the Directory.
 The address of an Inway offering a Service can be request from the Manager of the Peer offering the Service.

 To connect to a Service, the Peer needs a Contract with a ServiceConnectionGrant that specifies the connection.
 The FSC Core specification describes how Contracts are created, accepted, rejected and revoked.
 Once a right to connect is granted through a Contract, a connection from HTTP Client to HTTP Service will be authorized everytime an HTTP request to the HTTPS service is made.